 Investment advisory fees and assets under management within our consolidated investment products are excluded from the weighted average fee calculations and from total revenues, since any such revenues are eliminated upon consolidation.
-Assets under management within Artisan Private Funds are included in the reported firm-wide, separate account, and institutional assets under management figures reported below.
+Assets under management within Artisan Private Funds are included in the reported firm-wide, separate accounts and other, and institutional assets under management figures reported below.